tldr-pages/tldr/pages/linux/pacman-remove.md

 `sudo pacman -Rs -n $(pacman -Qdtq)`

-- Remove a package and all packages that depend on it:
+- [R]emove a package and all packages that depend on it:

 `sudo pacman -Rc {{package}}`